 Authentication for the User role depends on the module configuration.
-When the module is configured as a Remote Mesh Portal, the User role is authenticated via the WPA2 pre-shared key.
-When the module is configured as a Remote AP, the User role is authenticated via the same IKEv1/IKEv2 pre-shared key/RSA certificate that is used by the Crypto Officer
+When the module is configured as a Mesh AP, the User role is authenticated via the WPA2 preshared key.
+When the module is configured as a Remote AP, the User role is authenticated via the same IKE pre-shared key/RSA key pair that is used by the Crypto Officer.
+In CPSec AP mode, User authentication is accomplished via same RSA key pair that is used by the Crypto Officer.